-My Kitten Won't Come Out of Hiding
+Coping With a Kitten Who Won't Come Out of Hiding

 Admittedly, the situation can leave you feeling frustrated and a bit like a failure, but your kitten's behavior actually has less to do with your personal appeal than you may realize.
 Let's take a closer look at the situation from a couple of different perspectives.

-Dealing with a New House Pet
+Dealing With a New House Pet

 Bringing home a new kitten can be a wonderful experience, especially as you and your new charge become better acquainted.
 However, every kitten's personality is unique, and you can never predict how an individual is going to react to her new surroundings.

 Some kittens are quite bold and will begin to claim your house as their territory from the moment they step in the door.
-This might even include introducing themselves to your other resident pets in a less than gentile way.
+This might even include introducing themselves to your other resident pets in a less than gentle way.
 On the other hand, some kittens are very wary when entering new territory, and even more so when there are already other pets in residence.

 In situations like these, many new kittens will immediately search for small, out-of-the-way nooks to hide.
-Unfortunately, unless you happen to see your own pet dart into her chosen hidey-hole, you may have no idea where she has gone.
+Unfortunately, unless you happen to see your pet dart into her chosen hidey-hole, you may have no idea where she has gone.
 You may also not see her again for days, but rest assured that given enough time and patience, she will eventually emerge in your presence.

-Here are a few tips to follow any time you bring a new kitten home.
+Here are a few tips to follow anytime you bring a new kitten home.

 - Before you do anything else, introduce your kitten to the location of her litter box and food dishes.
 This way if your kitten does happen to pull a vanishing act, she'll know where to go to take care of business after everyone has gone to bed.